 As any pet gets older, nutritional requirements change.
 This is because the ability to digest food can change with age.
-This also becomes a factor because some pets lose ability to concentrate urine, therefore needing to produce more.
+This also becomes a factor because some pets lose the ability to concentrate urine, therefore needing to produce more.
 This need to produce more also means the pet will need to drink more water.
-Feed senior pets high quality protein, but avoid red meats, as this will force their kidneys to work harder.
+Feed senior pets high-quality protein, but avoid red meats, as this will force their kidneys to work harder.

 I hope these tips will help you to keep your pets in tip-top condition and allow them to live longer and be happier.
 Let me know your own advice for taking care of your animals in the comments below.

 This blog post is an advertisement feature that has been written in collaboration with a sponsor.
 The pink links in this post indicate a sponsored link 🙂